vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 * 1 hour duration for morning exercise

 Based on these, I would need to start my morning exercise at least 12 hours before going to sleep.
-With a 1-hour-notice-to-sleep time of 10:30 PM (effectively being able to sleep by 11:30 PM), that means I need to start my morning exercise by 11:30 AM, just using the minimum gaps.
+With a goal of being able to sleep by 11:30 PM), that means I need to start my morning exercise by 11:30 AM, just using the minimum gaps.
 (Now, likely, the time budget for meal consumption can be shrunk and time gap between meals can be reduced to 3 hours, exercise can be shortened etc. when on a time crunch, but this is illustrative of the calculation using reasonably relaxed and safe numbers).

 I include more detailed calculations in this spirit in a private repository for my own reference.